dbwebb-se/mvc/example/symfony/README.md

 Documentation
 ----------------------------

 The exercise is built on the [documentation of the Symfony project](https://symfony.com/doc/current).
-Use the documentation to learn more or as a reference if you get in to trouble.
+Use the documentation to learn more or as a reference if you get into trouble.